PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 order, dependencies, public API, or TensorFlow behavior.
 Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Late Conv1D tencoder direct result implementation checkpoint

+The raw direct call now retains its unchanged one-key dictionary as `_late_conv1d_tencoder_stats`.
+The target remains unconsumed and observation-only.
+The call remains between the retained Conv1D InstanceNorm result and the distinct Squeeze/Unary/BatchMatMul owner.

+No matching or indexed application logic, GraphIndex or LayoutState handling, unconditional unused-tensor pruning, result schema, wrapper forwarding, direct arguments, call order, dependency, public API, or TensorFlow behavior changed.
+No pre-existing test required adjustment and no intermediate test failure occurred.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `3 passed in 0.57s`
+- indexed tencoder owner, retained InstanceNorm boundary, architecture, pass-efficiency, and representative direct rewrite coverage:
+  `314 passed in 17.65s`
+- 108 branch-changed test files: `1672 passed in 32.65s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next raw result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.